John-Colvin/YAIDIP/README.md

 );
 ```

 (The [original code](https://github.com/dlang/phobos/blob/v2.095.1/std/bitmanip.d#L115) uses string concatenation instead of a call to `text`.
 We use the latter to simplify the example.)
-Here, the interspersion mechanics (closing quote, comma, expression, comma, opening quote) distract from following the correctness of the generated code.
+Here, the interspersion mechanics (closing quote, comma, expression, comma, opening quote) distract the reader from following the correctness of the generated code.
 An approach based on format specifiers would look as follows:

 ```d
 enum result = format(